suma2128/Melanoma-Detection-Using-Custom-CNN-Assignment/README.md

 # Conclusion

 As the accuracy of the model increases, the loss decreases.
-The final model has an accuracy of 94% and a loss of 0.18%.
+The final model has an accuracy of 94% and a loss of around 2%.
 The model is able to predict the class of the lesion with a high accuracy.
 Augmenting the data and countering class imbalance helped in improving the accuracy of the model.

 # Technologies Used